Microsoft Negotiations

 Ensure that your helpdesk or IT support teams are aware of the changes:

-- If users call asking for a product that was dropped, support should know itโs not available and possibly suggest an alternative.
+• If users call asking for a product that has been discontinued, support should know it’s not available and possibly suggest an alternative.

-- If new applications are rolled out (like Teams Phone), the help desk should be briefed to handle questions.
+• If new applications are rolled out (such as Teams Phone), the help desk should be briefed to handle any questions that may arise.

 12. Organize Ongoing Contract Management: